Self-hosted Providers

 ## Ollama

 To use Ollama you must set up an Ollama server first.
 You can download it from [here](https://ollama.com/).
 Once installed you need to download a model to use.
 A full list of all available models that support vision can be found [here](https://ollama.com/search?c=vision).
 Keep in mind that only models with vision capabilities can be used.
-The recommended model is `gemma3`.
+LLM Vision works best with our own model, `glimpse-v1`.

 ```